Rob & Romesh Vs: Series 6

+Series 7

 Production

 The show is produced by CPL Productions.
 Rob Beckett told the Royal Television Society that the original idea was to pair him and a non-boxing fan to meet Anthony Joshua and Romesh was chosen as his friend who knew nothing about boxing with the two having met and befriended on the UK comedy circuit.
-Ranganathan explained that the original idea was just to cover sports “but it soon became clear that if we immense ourselves in any kind of world you’re always going to get something from it.”
+Ranganathan explained that the original idea was just to cover sports “but it soon became clear that if we immerse ourselves in any kind of world you’re always going to get something from it.”
 Beckett explained that they “commit to it.
 We don’t just fake it for telly.
 We’re not going through the motions.”

-Reception
+Accolades

 The show was nominated in the Entertainment Performance category at the 2021 Royal Television Society Programme Awards.
 The show was also nominated for best comedy entertainment series at the 2022 National Comedy Awards.
+The show won the Best Comedy Entertainment category at the 2024 Royal Television Society Programme Awards, with Rob and Romesh nominated for Best Comedy Performance category.
+In March 2024, the series was nominated for Comedy entertainment programme and Beckett and Ranganathan were nominated in the Entertainment performance category at the 2024 British Academy Television Awards.
+In March 2025, Beckett and Ranganathan were nominated for Best Comedy Performance at the 2025 British Academy Television Awards.